Israel's geopolitical situation makes air transportation a vital factor in maintaining its connections with the rest of the world.

 In order to carry out non-scheduled commercial flights, a foreign operator must apply for and be granted an operating permit according to CAAI Directive AT.1.1.402.29 The application requirements are similar to those relating to an application for an operating permit for scheduled commercial flights and also include, where applicable, the submission to the CAAI of any relevant charter agreement.

-According to the AIP, prior permission is not required for overflight of Israeli airspace or technical stops in Israel if the flight is operated by an aircraft registered in a country that is party to the International Air Services Transit Agreement or if the relevant bilateral Air Services Agreement allows overflying the Israeli air space or making stops in Israel for non-traffic purposes.
-In theory, prior permission should not be required for non-scheduled flights operated by aircraft registered in a country that is party to the Chicago Convention and has diplomatic relations with Israel.30 In other cases, prior permission will need to be obtained.
-In practice, prior notification of all overflights should be submitted to the ASOC at least five working days prior to the date of the flight.31 In view of Israel's special geo-political situation such flights may be made subject to the High Risk security requirements set out in MOT's Security Directive and applicable to flights landing in Israel.
+According to the AIP, prior permission is not required for overflight of Israeli airspace or technical stops in Israel if the flight is operated by an aircraft registered in a country that is party to the International Air Services Transit Agreement or if the relevant bilateral air services agreement allows overflying the Israeli air space or making stops in Israel for non-traffic purposes.
+In theory, prior permission should not be required for non-scheduled flights operated by aircraft registered in a country that is party to the Chicago Convention and has diplomatic relations with Israel.34 In other cases, prior permission will need to be obtained.
+In practice, prior notification of all overflights should be submitted to the ASOC at least five working days prior to the date of the flight.35 In view of Israel's special geopolitical situation such flights may be made subject to the high risk security requirements set out in MOT's Security Directive and applicable to flights landing in Israel.

 Israel complies with the accepted international standards in the field of safety.
 The Israeli safety regulations are based on the Chicago Convention, the safety rules of the International Civil Aviation Organization (ICAO) and the US Federal Aviation Regulations.
 Israel is a participating state in the European SAFA Programme.
 Furthermore, in 2016, Israel entered into a collaboration agreement with Eurocontrol, the European Organisation for the Safety of Air Navigation, which engages in airspace planning and air traffic management.
 The collaboration agreement provides Israel with access to aviation services, including air navigation services and control, in a way that increases its ability to prevent flight delays and manage air traffic more efficiently and safely.